Right to Rent Checks Explained

 As of 1 February 2016, the part of the Immigration Act 2014 that covers Right to Rent came into force throughout the whole of England after an initial trial in areas of the West Midlands.

-In order to be able to rent a property in England, you must have a right to be in the UK.
-If you have no such right, then you are not permitted to legally rent a home.
+In order to be able to rent a property in England, a potential tenant must have a right to be in the UK.
+If there is no such right, then you are not permitted to legally allow them to become a tenant.

 Any landlord who lets private rented accommodation must conduct the checks, as must any tenant or occupier who is sub-letting a property, or a landlord or occupier allowing a lodger to live in the property.
 Landlords will not need to make checks on existing tenants who occupied their property prior to 1 February 2016.

 When you engage Excel Property Services to source tenants for your property, you can rest assured that the appropriate Right to Rent checks will be undertaken on your behalf.